 This post contains affiliate links which means if you make a purchase after following the link I may make a commission at no cost to you

-Want to make this smoothie?
-Pick a small-medium sized beet, clean and chop it up.
+Pick a small-medium sized beet, clean, and chop it up.
 Be careful or you’ll have pink hands when you are finished.
-Add the beet to the blender with the almond milk, strawberries and juice of a lemon (I used a meyer because they are sweeter).
+Add the beet to the blender with the almond milk, strawberries, and juice of a lemon (I used a Meyer because they are a bit sweeter).
 Clean your apple and remove the core and seeds.
 I like to leave the skin on so I used my trusty little apple wedger – I love this tool and this is how I always eat my apples.
 Throw this into the blender and you are ready to go.